hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

   * Stop the demo running (instructions above)
   * Run `docker-compose down -v` to delete the volumes
   * Start the demo again by running the `docker-compose up` command
+* The "validate" of the Government ID Credential for each of the Identities is failing - displaying a large red "X".
+We're still investigating why that is happening.